Astonishing examples of high intelligence in “lower” animals point to an all-knowing Creator.

-The list of examples goes on and on, not just the types of creatures with special intelligence, but the various types of smart behavior they display (see below).
+The list of examples goes on and on, not just of the types of creatures with special intelligence, but of the various types of smart behavior they display (see below).

 God has given animals an array of math and language skills along with other abstract reasoning abilities.
 Who would have thought bats could remember debts or prairie dogs could describe colors?

 Although God placed marvelous examples of intelligence in his creation, even among his small and lowly creatures, none can compare to the full range of abilities given to his human creation, the only creature given the wisdom to have loving dominion over all God’s earthly creation.
-An evolutionary psychologist wrote a book recently to document the similarities and differences among humans and apes.
+An evolutionary psychologist wrote a book recently to document the similarities and differences between humans and apes.
 He eloquently described this uncrossable gap.
-Perhaps unintentionally, he also recognizes the serious obligation that our unique intelligence places on us:
+Perhaps unintentionally, he also recognized the serious obligation that our unique intelligence places on us.

 We wield unheralded power—power to shape the future and power to destroy and annihilate. . . .
 Our powers are used for good as they are for bad, and we incessantly debate which is which.
 Our minds have spawned civilizations and technologies that have changed the face of the earth, while our closest living animal relatives sit unobtrusively in their remaining forests.6